BobAnkh/idgenerator/README.md

 A powerful unique id generator.

-Modified from [yitter/IdGenerator](https://github.com/yitter/IdGenerator).
+Inspired by [yitter/IdGenerator](https://github.com/yitter/IdGenerator).
 Please see it for original documentation.

 Shorter ID and faster generation with a new snowflake drift algorithm.
 The core is to shorten the ID length, but also can have a very high instantaneous concurrent processing capacity (50W/0.1s), and powerful configuration capacity.

 If you want to have such a high throughput, please set a higher `seq_bit_len` (e.g. 10).

-Also support for multiple worker_id in one instance, using HashMap or Vector.
-More usage examples please see tests in `lib.rs`
+Also support for multiple worker_id in one instance, using HashMap or Vector. **More usage examples please see tests in `lib.rs`**

 ## Usage example